 All You Need to Know About Pentest (VAPT) Report

 Simply put, a penetration testing or VAPT report is your roadmap to strengthening your cybersecurity posture, winning customers’ trust, and securing critical data.
-Moreover, it helps mitigate legal ramifications, such as avoiding the non-compliance fees associated with mandatory industrial standards like GDPR, HIPAA, etc.
+Moreover, it helps mitigate legal ramifications, such as avoiding the non-compliance fees associated with mandatory industrial standards like GDPR, HIPAA, etc. But before we dive in, let’s take a look at what a penetration testing report is.

 Benefits of Penetration Testing Report